gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 ```

 ## DESCRIPTION
 The Add-AIPScannerRepository cmdlet adds a data repository to be scanned by the Azure Information Protection scanner, and creates a profile of settings to be used for that repository.
-For example, for each data repository, you can specify a default label for unlabeled files, and whether to override an existing label.
+For example, you can specify a default label for unlabeled files, and whether to override an existing label.

-You can specify local folders, UNC paths, and SharePoint Server URLs for SharePoint sites and libraries.
+For the data repository, you can specify local folders, UNC paths, and SharePoint Server URLs for SharePoint sites and libraries.

 When you add a SharePoint path for "Shared Documents":